pohlm01/master-thesis/presentation.typ

   figure(merkle_tree_abridged_assertion())
 }
   #speaker-note[
-    - Let's zoom in to a single batch
+    - Let's zoom in on a single batch
     - bottom to top
   ]
 ]